-About
+About Janet Hulstrand

-Janet Hulstrand is a writer, editor, and teacher based in Silver Spring, Maryland.
-Her essays and articles have been published in Bonjour Paris, the Christian Science Monitor, International Educator, Smithsonian.com and many other publications.
-Since 1997 she has created, directed, and taught literature courses for the Education Abroad programs at Hunter and Queens Colleges of the City University of New York in Paris, Hawaii, Florence, and Cuba: she also teaches literary and cultural classes at Politics & Prose Bookstore in Washington D.C.
+Since 1997 she has created, directed, and taught literature courses for the Education Abroad programs at Hunter and Queens Colleges of the City University of New York in Paris, Hawaii, Florence, and Cuba: she also teaches online literary and cultural classes for Politics & Prose Bookstore in Washington DC, and has led book groups at the American Library in Paris.

-6 Comments Add your own
+19 Comments Add your own

 • 1.
 Barry Louis Polisar | March 29, 2009 at 8:22 pm